eemeli/intl-pluralrules/README.md

 `getPluralRules(NumberFormat, getSelector, getCategories, getRangeSelector)` are required.

-- `NumberFormat` should be `Intl.NumberFormat`, or a minimal implementation such as the one available at `intl-pluralrules/pseudo-number-format`.
-It should at least support the `"en"` locale and all of the min/max digit count options.
+- `NumberFormat` should be `Intl.NumberFormat`, or an implementation which supports at least the `"en"` locale and all of the min/max digit count options.
 - `getSelector(lc)` should return a `function(n, ord)` returning the plural category of `n`, using cardinal plural rules (by default), or ordinal rules if